Showcasing the work of figurative and abstract artist John Day

-John Day, who was born in Kennington, London has been painting full time for the past 11 years.
-There are many influences on his paintings, mainly from Brazil, where he Lived and worked between 2001 and 2009.
+John, who was born in Kennington, London has been painting full time for the past 11 years.
+There are many influences on his paintings, mainly from Brazil, where he lived and worked between 2001 and 2009.

-John is a big fan of Brazilian art, so while in Brazil he spent a lot of his spare time in the São Paulo Museum of Art located in the Avenida Paulista, Sao Paulo and the Pinacoteca which is one of the most important art museums in Brazil.
-It is housed in a 1900 building in Jardim da Luz in Downtown São Paulo.
+John is a big fan of Brazilian art and while in Brazil he spent a lot of his spare time in the São Paulo Museum of Art located in the Avenida Paulista, Sao Paulo and the Pinacoteca which is housed in a 19th century building in Jardim da Luz in downtown São Paulo.

 Among his favourite artists are Anita Malfatti and Tarsila do Amaral.
 Also "Romero Britto" who combines elements of cubism, pop art and graffiti in his extremely colourful paintings

 Although he now lives in France John visits Brazil regularly and his paintings still respond to the colourful feel of the South American country and its people.